talkvip/Bitraac/README.md

   * No transaction fees
   * No limit orders
-  * No more than 2 dummy algorithms
+  * No more than 3 algorithms
   * No streaming data
   * No influence on exchange rate